Skip to Content

 Fast forward to 1812.
 Louisiana becomes a state and the United States is all, “Do you.
 Have your party.”

-Ten years later, now we’re in at 1837, people upped the ante and instead of just dancing in the streets, there was a parade.
+Ten years later, in 1837, people upped the ante and instead of just dancing in the streets, there was a parade.

 Twenty years later, a group of businessmen said, “Hold my beer.”